-With the increased demand for breathable and absorbent fabrics in everyday life, this cotton alternative is used in the manufacture of underwear, pyjamas, bathrobes, bed sheets and more.
+This cotton alternative is breathable and absorbent.
+It’s used in the manufacture of underwear, pyjamas, bathrobes, bed sheets and more.
 Although many brands use modal as a green alternative, the fabric may not be as sustainable a choice as you’ve been lead to believe.

 What do we mean by modal?

 Modal fibre is the generic name for a semi-synthetic rayon, which was originally developed in Japan in 1951.
 Today one of the best-known producers of modal is the Austrian company Lenzing AG, who market their version under the name Lenzing Modal®.
 Lenzing Modal is protected by a global certification system which is registered worldwide.